INTERNSHIP PROGRAM FOR DIVERSITY IN NONPROFIT HOUSING AND COMMUNITY DEVELOPMENT

 The program is administered by CCRH, which is based in Sacramento.
 Host agencies are located throughout California, Washington, and Oregon.

-CCRH gives high priority to students completing their junior year or entering their last year of undergraduate studies at four year universities so that upon graduating from college, they may be able to be employed in entry level professional positions in the field.
-Preference is also given to applicants from rural, farm worker, American Indian Reservations/Rancherias, or low-income backgrounds, and those that demonstrate a commitment to improve the quality of life of low-income and rural communities.
-The program requires a full year commitment.
+CCRH gives high priority to students completing their junior year or entering their last year of undergraduate studies at four-year universities so that upon graduating from college, they may be able to be employed in entry-level professional positions in the field.
+Preference is also given to applicants from rural, farmworker, American Indian Reservations/Rancherias, or low-income backgrounds, and those that demonstrate a commitment to improving the quality of life of low-income and rural communities.
+The program requires a full-year commitment.

-For more information, please contact Gisela Salgado at Gisela@calruralhousing.org
+For more information, please contact Roda Minas at Roda@calruralhousing.org